What is Ethnic Studies?

 Historical Origins of Ethnic Studies at Community Colleges

 Before the student strike for Ethnic Studies at San Francisco State University (SFSU) in1968.
 Black Student activism at Merritt College resulted in California Community College's first established Black history classes in 1964 and the nation's first degree granting Black Studies Department in 1967 with transferable courses anywhere in American higher education.
 Thus, it was the community college system that established the first Black Studies Department (Ethnic Studies) in the nation, one full year before the student strike at San Francisco State University.
-Continued student activism by People of Color would lead to the hiring of Sid Walton as the first Black tenure track faculty in 1965.
+Continued student activism by People of Color would lead to the hiring of Sid Walton as the first Black tenure track faculty at Merritt College in 1965.
 By June of 1968, Dr. Norvell Smith would become the first Black president of higher education in California.
 This effort created the foundation and pathway for subsequent courses and departments to emerge in Chicano Studies and later in Ethnic Studies.

 Historical Origins of Ethnic Studies at San Francisco State University